graemeniedermayer/ArExperiments/README.md

 ### Camera Access
 This works by dropping out of AR temporarily and taking a screen capture from a video and then restarting the AR session.
 Super hacky.

+## Physics Experiments

+### Many Bodies
+Shows an N-body simulation in ar.

+### Magnetometer
+Shows the magnetometers recordings in augmented reality

+### ArRuler
+Find the absolute distance between two points in free space.
+Can be used as a ruler through walls. error is somewhere between 1-10% (so not great).

 ### Hydrogen Atom
 This uses a worker for the heavy computation and hows hydrogen atom.